 Freshwater Shrimp Species

-But, the things on the right might not have as big of an impact as the things on the left that you should understand before trying to breed shrimp.
+But, the things on the right might not have as big of an impact as the things on the left you should understand before trying to breed shrimp.
 So first we’re looking at the things on the left.

 Which Sponge Filter Do You Need For Your Shrimp Tank

 The most important thing with the filter is that it must not be able to suck up your baby shrimp.
 Baby shrimp are anything from one millimeter to three millimeters big.
-Most sponge filters will work great for shrimp, just make sure that whatever filter you use that the baby shrimp can’t enter your filter.
+Most sponge filters will work great for shrimp, just make sure that whatever filter you use the baby shrimp can’t enter your filter.

 You can use stockings and pantyhose to cover your filter intake if you are scared that your filter might suck up some babies.
-Just make sure that if you use stockings to clear it of debris every few days as the debris tends to build up and it might block your intake or burn out your pump.
+Just make sure that you use stockings to clear it of debris every few days as the debris tends to build up and it might block your intake or burn out your pump.

-My honest advice is just to use a normal store-bought sponge filter from the start with a high pore count.
+My honest advice is just to use a regular store-bought sponge filter from the start with a high pore count.
 Normally anything from 25 pores per inch should be okay, but preferably 30 pores per inch.

 Nitrogen Cycle Process In Shrimp Tank

 You see, all our livestock produces ammonia when the shrimp poop the poop already started the decaying process, and this releases ammonia, which is toxic to your shrimp.
 The same with feeding all of the uneaten food can rot and will cause ammonia.

 The bacteria that builds up over time in your filter breaks down this toxic ammonia into ammonium and ammonium into nitrite and then the nitrites into nitrates.